gurdeep999/File-Convertor/README.md

 ## Tech Used
 React, Node, Express (No DBs added yet)

+## TO DO-
+- [x] csv to json and vice versa
+- [ ] docs to pdf and vice versa
+- [ ] svg to png, jpg
+- [ ] markdown to json

 ## Contributing
 PRs are always welcome.

-If you don't know what to help with.
 Connect with me on discord, i'll get you to speed with this.

 discord username - Gurdeep#2355